rastenis/open-authenticator/README.md

 - `docker exec -it CONTAINER_NAME yarn run config` if you are using an image, or
 - `yarn run config` if you are building yourself.

-Configuration for custom strategies can be manually added as a key/value set in config.strategies.
+Configuration for custom strategies can be manually added as a key/value set in `config.strategies`.
 The key is the strategy name, the value is an object of what needs to be passed to your strategy code.

 ```javascript
 // Strategy configuration example.
 In this case it is for a custom strategy that requires a user and a token value, which is later used to send out confirmation notifications via Pushover.